Yoweri Museveni - Uganda's president profiled

 But his critics say Mr Museveni has become just another "Big Man".

-After this year's polls, he has been arrested four times, often in a brutal manner, for involvement in "walk-to-work" protests over the rises in the cost of food and fuel.
+Since the 2011 polls, he has been arrested four times, often in a brutal manner, for involvement in "walk-to-work" protests over the rises in the cost of food and fuel.

-The UK has cut some of its aid in response to concerns about the future of Ugandan democracy.
+The UK cut some of its aid in response to concerns about the future of Ugandan democracy.

 The mood of the donors was captured by rock-star-turned-campaigner Sir Bob Geldof's outburst at the 2005 launch of the African Commission report: "Get a grip Museveni.
 Your time is up, go away," he said.